mims-harvard/TDC/README.md

 <p align="center"><img src="fig/logo_horizontal.png" alt="logo" width="500px" /></p>

 <h3 align="center">
-<p> An Open, Extensive and User-friendly Drug Discovery & Development Dataset Loader
+<p> Therapeutics Data Commons: A Benchmark for Medicinal Machine Learning
 </h3>

 ---

-This repository hosts DrugDataLoader, an open, user-friendly and extensive dataset loader for drug discovery and development.
+This repository hosts Therapeutics Data Commons (TDC), an open, user-friendly and extensive dataset benchmark for medicinal machine learning tasks.
 So far, it includes more than 100+ datasets for 20+ tasks (ranging from target identification, virtual screening, QSAR to patient recruitment, safety survellience and etc) in most of the drug development stages (from discovery and development to clinical trials and post-market monitoring).

 ## Features